JACOB HESPELER CHILD CARE CENTRE

 As a foundation to our high quality programs we are dedicated to upholding the College of Early Childhood Educator’s Code of Ethics and Standards of Practice.
 As professionals we are committed to life-long learning that builds on our solid education of child development and care.
 We believe in continuously gaining new understanding of best practices as research emerges and advances are made in related fields of study.
 As part of our commitment to quality, our staff are encouraged and supported in ongoing professional growth and development.
 All our toddler, preschool, kindergarten and school age programs rest on this strong foundation, providing children the opportunity to be supported in a safe social environment that respects their unique stage of growth and development.

-and “Intentional Joyfulness ~ Working in Reflective Ways in JHCCC Classrooms ~ Our Living Document” to guide our practice.
-These documents are reviewed on a continual basis with all staff.
+along with “Intentional Joyfulness Working in Reflective Ways in JHCCC Classrooms Our Living Document” to guide our practice.
+These documents are reviewed on a continual basis with all of the Educators.

 "Observe and listen to children because when they ask “why?” they are not simply asking for the answer from you.
 They are requesting the courage to find a collection of possible answers." -- Carlina Rinaldi

 The child has

 A hundred languages

 A hundred hands